erhenry88/Emily-Henry-s-Portfolio/README.md

 - takes a csv file of weather data and formats as well as gathers statistics about the weather data.

 UnitTest.cs
--A simple unit test that checks item inventory.
+-A simple C# unit test that checks if an item is in stock.

 inorderTraversal.cpp
 - Program that traverses the nodes of a binary search tree